enddynayn/poker/README.md

 # poker
-Launch this Ruby file from the command line ruby init.rb
+Run from the command line 'ruby init.rb'

 poker_sprint2.rb is a one file script for poker.